Roman–Etruscan Wars: War with Clusium in 508 BC

 The siege continued.
 Next, with the approval of the senate a Roman youth named Gaius Mucius stealthily entered the Etruscan camp with the intent of assassinating Porsena.
-However, when Mucius came close to the king, he could not tell apart the king from his secretary, and killed the king's secretary in error.
+However, when Mucius came close to the king, he could not tell the king and his secretary apart, and killed the secretary in error.
 Mucius was captured by the Etruscans, and brought before Porsena.
 He openly declared his identity and what had been his intent.
 He threatened that he was but merely the first of three hundred Roman youths who would attempt such a deed.
-To prove his valour, Mucius thrust his right hand into one of the Etruscan camp fires, thereby earning for himself and his descendants the cognomen Scaevola ("Lefty").
+To demonstrate the determination of the Romans, Mucius thrust his right hand into one of the Etruscan camp fires, thereby earning for himself and his descendants the cognomen Scaevola ("Lefty").
 Mucius was also granted farming land on the right hand back of the Tiber, which later became known as the Mucia Prata (Mucian Meadows).
 Porsena, shocked at the youth's bravery, dismissed him from the Etruscan camp, free to return to Rome.

 Most historical sources say the siege ended with a peace treaty.

 At this point, according to Livy, Porsena sent ambassadors to Rome to offer peace.
 Terms were negotiated.
 Porsena requested the throne be restored to Tarquinius, but the Romans refused.
 However the Romans did agree to return to the Veientes lands taken from them in previous wars, and Roman hostages were agreed to be given in exchange for the withdrawal from the Janiculum of the Etruscan garrison.

 The peace was agreed, and hostages taken by Porsena.
 One of the hostages, a young woman named Cloelia, fled the Etruscan camp, leading away a group of Roman virgins.
 Porsena demanded she be returned, and the Romans consented.
 Upon her return, however, Porsena, being impressed by her bravery, allowed her to choose half the remaining hostages to be freed.
 She selected from among the hostages the young Roman boys to be freed.
 The Romans honoured Cloelia with the unusual honour of a statue at the top of the Via Sacra, showing Cloelia mounted on a horse—that is, as an eques.

 Livy recounts that during his own time, public auctions of goods at Rome were by tradition referred to as "selling the goods of king Porsena", and that this somehow relates to the war with Clusium.
 Livy concludes most likely it is because, when Porsena departed Rome, he left behind as a gift for the Romans his stores of provisions.

-Livy also records that, after the war, a number of the Etruscan soldiers returned to Rome to seek shelter following the War between Clusium and Aricia, and that a number of the Etruscans remained to live in Rome, and were granted an area to live which thereby became known as the Vicus Tuscus.
+Livy also records that, after the war, a number of the Etruscan soldiers returned to Rome to seek shelter following the War between Clusium and Aricia, and that a number of the Etruscans remained in Rome, and were granted an area to live which became known as the Vicus Tuscus.